CS-DS-125/125book/py4e_rst/01-intro.rst

    A logic error is when your program has good syntax but there is a mistake in the order of the statements or perhaps a mistake in how the statements relate to one another.
-A good example of a logic error might be, “take a drink from your water bottle, put it in your backpack, walk to the library, and then put the top back on the bottle.”
+A good example of a logic error might be, "take a drink from your water bottle, put it in your backpack, walk to the library, and then put the top back on the bottle."
 Semantic errors
    A semantic error is when your description of the steps to take is syntactically perfect and in the right order, but there is simply a mistake in the program.
 The program is perfectly correct but it does not do what you *intended* for it to do.
-A simple example would be if you were giving a person directions to a restaurant and said, “…when you reach the intersection with the gas station, turn left and go one mile and the restaurant is a red building on your left.”
+A simple example would be if you were giving a person directions to a restaurant and said, "…when you reach the intersection with the gas station, turn left and go one mile and the restaurant is a red building on your left."
 Your friend is very late and calls you to tell you that they are on a farm and walking around behind a barn, with no sign of a restaurant.
-Then you say “did you turn left or right at the gas station?” and they say, “I followed your directions perfectly, I have them written down, it says turn left and go one mile at the gas station.”
-Then you say, “I am very sorry, because while my instructions were syntactically correct, they sadly contained a small but undetected semantic error.”.
+Then you say "did you turn left or right at the gas station?" and they say, "I followed your directions perfectly, I have them written down, it says turn left and go one mile at the gas station."
+Then you say, "I am very sorry, because while my instructions were syntactically correct, they sadly contained a small but undetected semantic error.".

 Again in all three types of errors, Python is merely trying its hardest to do exactly what you have asked.